abhisheksirigari/UI-Interview-Questions-and-Answers/README.md

 ### 2. What are angular elements and example ?
 Ans: A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
 The browser maintains a CustomElementRegistry of defined custom elements (also called Web Components), which maps an instantiable JavaScript class to an HTML tag.

-The @angular/elements package exports a createCustomElement() API that provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.
+The @angular/elements package exports a createCustomElement() API that provides a bridge from Angular component interface and change detection functionality to the built-in DOM API.

 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule, Injector } from '@angular/core';